isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 Add this markdown file to a new repository in GitHub.
 See how with the exercise 4 done before.

-## 9. Submit your update repository thttps://elearning.ulisboa.pt/mod/questionnaire/view.php?id=468940
+## 9. Submit your update repository to https://elearning.ulisboa.pt/mod/questionnaire/view.php?id=468940
 > Submit the URL of your forked GitHub repository to Moodle at [Exercise 5 submission](https://elearning.ulisboa.pt/mod/questionnaire/view.php?id=468943).
 Do this only after you push your local repository to the remote GitHub repository.

 ## 10. Explore more with a cheat sheet